thomasjo/atom-latex/README.md

 very naïve.
 As an example, there's no real error handling; the package merely prints an error message to the console indicating that an error occurred during the build, and to check the log file manually...

-The package is currently hardcoded to typeset using pdfTeX.
-This will be configurable in a future release.

 ## TODO
 Current wish list, in a semi-prioritized order.